EHB-TI/programming-project-2-cards-against-life-groep-iv/README.md

 We have created a test user with the username: cardwizard and password: 12345678.

-To test the "proper game itself" go to: builds/TestProject.exe  and execute it four times.
+To test the card portion of the our game, go to: builds/TestProject.exe and execute it four times.
 One should be the host and the other 3 should join the host by clicking "client".

 ## Credits